friism/docker.github.io/docker-for-aws/faqs.md

 This AWS documentation page will describe how you can tell if you have EC2-Classic, EC2-VPC or both.  http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html

 ### Possible fixes to the EC2-Classic region issue:

 There are a few work arounds that you can try to get Docker for AWS up and running for you.

-1. Create your own VPC, then [install Docker for AWS with a pre-existing VPC](index.md#install-with-an-existing-vpc).
+1. Create your own VPC and see [installing Docker for AWS with a pre-existing VPC](index.md#install-with-an-existing-vpc).
 2. Use a region that doesn't have **EC2-Classic**.
-The most common region with this issue is `us-east-1`.
-So try another region, `us-west-1`, `us-west-2`, or the new `us-east-2`.
-These regions will more then likely be setup with **EC2-VPC** and you will not longer have this issue.
+The region where this issue is most common is `us-east-1`.
+Different regions like `us-west-1`, `us-west-2`, or the new `us-east-2` are more likely to have **EC2-VPC** and not exhibit this problem.
-3. Create an new AWS account, all new accounts will be setup using **EC2-VPC** and will not have this problem.
+3. Create an new AWS account, all new accounts will be setup using **EC2-VPC** and will not exhibit this problem.
-4. Contact AWS support to convert your **EC2-Classic** account to a **EC2-VPC** account.
+4. You can try and contact AWS support to convert your **EC2-Classic** account to a **EC2-VPC** account.
 For more information checkout the following answer for **"Q. I really want a default VPC for my existing EC2 account.
 Is that possible?"** on https://aws.amazon.com/vpc/faqs/#Default_VPCs

 ### Helpful links:
 - http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/default-vpc.html